-On 29 March 2024, the Shareholders' Meeting of the parent company Next Geosolutions Europe SpA resolved to cancel 100,000 treasury shares, which were recorded in the balance sheet as of 31 December 2023 under "AX.
+On 29 March 2024, the Shareholders' Meeting of Next Geosolutions Europe SpA resolved to cancel 100,000 treasury shares, which had been recorded in the balance sheet as of 31 December 2023 under "AX.
 Negative reserve for treasury shares in portfolio" at cost, amounting to EUR 738,000.

 The table below provides information on treasury shares: